In this guide we’ll take a look at the best jigsaws for the money!

 The saw has an aluminium base plate and a great ergonomic design that makes it feel sturdy yet comfortable to use.

 The saw feels lightweight yet solid in the hand and is comfortable to use.
 It comes with two good quality blades.
 The saw produces a clean and accurate cut effortlessly in a wide range of materials.
+This is the best jigsaw to buy on a budget!

 Jigsaw Buying Guide